 - run sports activities with other schools

-Below is the link to show how we have spent our P.E funding this year.
+Below is the link to show how we have spent our PE funding this year and last year.